urbit/urbit/CONTRIBUTING.md

 issues when developing on urbit, feel free to submit a report about it here.

-A good bug report, description of a crash, etc., should ideally be *reproducible*, with clear, obvious steps as to how another developer can replicate and examine your problem.
+A good bug report, description of a crash, etc., should ideally be *reproducible*, with clear steps as to how another developer can replicate and examine your problem.
 That said, this isn't always possible -- some bugs depend on having created a complicated or unusual state, or can otherwise simply be difficult to trigger again (say, you encountered it in the last continuity era).

 Your issue should thus at a minimum be *informative*.
 The best advice here is probably "don't write bad issues," where "bad" is a matter of judgment and